fujitsu/iRMCtools/README.md

                 Disk number 0
                 Disk number 1
 ```
+It's also possible to configure new volumes and so on.
+But those actions must be done with care to prevent data loss.
+In such cases you can run a command like `irmc_cmd post Systems/0/Storage/1/Volumes -d "@NewVolumeCreateSettings.json" -i | head -1`.
+Please check the Redfish API Spec v3.39, Chapter "CreateVolumes on volume collection", pages 111 and following.

 ## Toolset 2
 This tool is mentioned to mount an ISO image via NFS, CIFS, or HTTP as remote media in order to boot a server with with image.
 This can be used for OS installation as well as for applying Fujitsu Update DVD.